Are you planning a vacation to Disneyland Resort in California? Find out how many days to see Disneyland for the best vacation!

 Disney Character Dining

 One of my favorite splurges is doing a Disneyland photo shoot with a professional photographer.
-I really like Adam & Claudia Photography.
+I really like using Flytographer.

 They specialize in engagement, maternity, and family photos at Disneyland.
-Use code MOMMYLAND-25 for $25 off your photo shoot.
+Use my referral link to save $25 on your first photo shoot!

-If you are going during the busy holiday season or anytime school is out and you want to make the most out of your FastPasses, the MaxPass is probably a good investment.
+If you are going during the busy holiday season or anytime school is out and you want to make the most out of your time in the Parks, Genie Plus is a good investment.

 For a Disney Good Neighbor Hotel, we recommend the popular Courtyard Anaheim Theme Park Entrance.
 They are located across the street from the Park entrances and they have an extensive water park at their pool.